rvilca/rvilca.github.io/index.md

 ## Bio
 Hi!
 My name is Renato.
 I'm an Electrical Engineering student at The City College of New York and I'm currently in my senior year.

-You can use the [editor on GitHub](https://github.com/rvilca/rvilca.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Current Projects
 HLA